 I decided on Gauntlet Grey by Sherwin Williams.
 It’s on the darker side but not too dark, it’s oh-so-pretty and is in the same pallet as Mindful Grey, which is what many other parts of the house are painted.

 Fun Fact: Home Depot will mix any color paint, regardless of which company created it.
 You can save a boatload of money and still get the exact color you want.

-After the painting, it was time for the installation.
+After purchasing all the materials and painting, it was time for the installation.